Weeds: Real Nutrition, for Free

 • you have to eat it or put it in a jar quickly – these veggies weren’t bred for keeping ability;

-• optionally, before you eat it or process it, you might want to pick out the caterpillars and shake off the spiders – these veggies come from an environment that’s wriggling, kicking, and teeming with life.
+• before you eat it or process it you might want to pick out the caterpillars and shake off the spiders – these veggies come from an environment that’s wriggling, kicking, and teeming with life.

-Most importantly, you’ll get lots of nutrition out of these veggies, because they grew in a nourished and nourishing environment.
+You'll get far more nutrition out of these veggies because they grew in a nourished and nourishing environment.

 Wild plants take it up another notch

-Wild plants are pro-life.
-They’re vigorous.
-They know how to do abundance.
-They know how to handle adversity.
+Obviously the one in the pic is looking a bit crushed and you'd want to look around for a happier one if you needed food or medicine, but I chose that picture to make a point: wild plants are tough.
+They can handle adversity.
 They take advantage of opportunities and they have ways of hanging on through hard times, ready to burst forth with new life again when the conditions improve.

 A match made in nature, a very long time ago

-Some of the plants we’ve relied on for all that time were here before us.
-Dandelions, for example, evolved over 30 million years ago1.
+Some of the plants we’ve relied on for all of the time we've been human were here before us.
+Dandelions, for example, are thought to have evolved over 30 million years ago1.
+And archeological evidence suggests that at least 45,000 to 80,000 years ago, our ancestors were eating edible and medicinal herbs such as yarrow and camomile2.

 As I’m sure you’ve noticed, dandelions are still going strong.
-They’re still popping up through cracks in the pavement, laughing at the chemicals people spray on their lawns, brightening our days with their sunny flowers, and waiting for us to remember the nutritional and medicinal gifts they have to offer.
+They’re still popping up through cracks in the pavement, laughing at the chemicals people spray on their lawns, brightening our days with their sunny flowers, and offering their gifts of food, medicine, and perspective.

 "Dandelions have work to do.
 They are every man’s flower, a poor man’s medicine, a starving man’s food.
 Despite war and climate change, the rise and fall of civilizations, dandelions have been going strong for 30 million years."